pravega/zookeeper-operator/README.md

 example        3          3                0.2.6     0.2.5             10.100.200.126:2181   N/A                 11m

 ```
-Once, the Upgrade completes, The output for the `$ kubectl get zookeepercluster` will have the Version as the Image tag it's suppose to upgrade to and Desired Version will be empty
+Once, the Upgrade completes, The output for the `$ kubectl get zookeepercluster` will have the Version as the Image tag it's suppose to upgrade to and Desired Version will be empty.
+As shown Below:-

 ```
 $ kubectl get zookeepercluster